phaustin/a301_students_eoas/notebooks/assignments/assign6_handin.md

 ### Question 8: Plot the Surface_pressure and rain_rate

-Make a 2-row plot of the Surface_pressure and Sea_surface temperature variables, i.e. create subplots that look like
+Make a 2-row plot of the Surface_pressure and rain_rate variables, i.e. create subplots that look like

 ```python
 fig6, (ax6,ax7) = plt.subplots(2,1,figsize=(14,4))